Los Angeles judge postpones hearing on release of Menendez brothers

 By Jackie Luna and Daniel Trotta

 The case captivated the U.S. in the 1990s because of the brothers' wealth and privilege as the sons of a record company and entertainment industry executive.
-A recent Netflix (NASDAQ:NFLX) documentary series raised the new evidence and revived public interest in the case.
+A recent Netflix (NASDAQ:NFLX) documentary series raised new evidence and revived public interest in the case.

 In Monday's hearing, defense lawyers sought to reduce their first-degree murder conviction to voluntary manslaughter, which could make them eligible for release.
+The brothers followed the proceedings from prison by audio link, after a video link failed.

-Los Angeles County District Attorney George Gascon said the new evidence combined with a more modern understanding of sexual abuse led him to ask for resentencing of the Menendez brothers, saying they had paid their debt to society.
+Los Angeles County District Attorney George Gascon said the new evidence combined with a more modern understanding of sexual abuse led him to ask for resentencing of the brothers, saying they had paid their debt to society.

 But Gascon was later defeated in the Nov.
 5 election and will leave office on Dec.
 3.